dodyrighthere/TelloCreator/README.md

 # TelloCreator

 TelloCreator is a fast and simple tool to create Tellonym accounts, make them follow a target account, and send tells.
-It features a clean UI, proxy support, optimized performance, and a seamless flow for sending anonymous messages.
+It features a clean UI, proxy support, optimized performance,

   ![TelloCreator Logo](screenshot.png)